 96. E.C.
 Davis House, Crookston – The E.C Davis House, currently a private residence in Crookston, is one of very few Italianate-style homes in northwestern Minnesota.
 It was built in 1879 for E.C.
 Davis, a local businessman and Crookston’s first mayor.

-95. Castle House, St. Cloud – Often referred to by locals and St Cloud State University students as the “Castle House,” or the “Castle on 5th Avenue,” this 11-bedroom Victorian home in St. Cloud is available to rent for off-campus university students primarily.
+95. Dam Double House, St. Cloud – Often referred to by locals and St Cloud State University students as the “Castle House,” or the “Castle on 5th Avenue,” this 11-bedroom Victorian home in St. Cloud is available to rent for off-campus university students primarily.
+It was built in 1898 for Freeland Dam, a Maine-native who established himself as a contractor and manufacturer of business supplies.
+In the 1940’s it was subdivided.

 94. B. O. Cutter House, Minneapolis – The Cutter House near the University of Minnesota in Minneapolis is the only surviving example of the Carpenter Gothic-style homes built by master carpenter B.O.
 Cutter back in 1856.
 The house was later owned by a prominent Minneapolis politician, and most currently is used as a fraternity house by the U of M.